-Fantasy Football Rankings: Kickers for Week 3
+Fantasy Football Week 3 Rankings: Kickers

 A whopping 12 kickers delivered double-digit fantasy points in Week 2, led by undrafted free agent Brandon Aubrey of the Dallas Cowboys (18 points).
 San Francisco 49ers rookie placekicker Jake Moody followed behind Aubrey with 14 points in a win against the surprising Rams.